Cloud-based Transport Management Software vs. On-premise

 The monthly subscription cost typically include upgrades, maintenance and support.
 While Cloud-based software usually requires a small upfront fee for implementation and training, this tends to be less than for on-premise models.
 Hardware costs are usually minimal-to-none, as cloud-based software, such as Stream can be accessed via a web browser.

-For example, Stream Go and Stream Check are priced on a per vehicle, per month basis.
+For example, Stream is priced on a per vehicle, per month basis.

 Other than that, there are many differences between on-premise and cloud-based SaaS transport management software.
 In the next section, we’re looking at some of those differences, and at the pros and cons of each option.
 Skip to an overview of on-premise software or to an overview of cloud-based software as a service.